Joel Dommett: Career

-Before standup comedy, Dommett did some minor acting roles such as the roles of Josh in Teenage Kicks (2008), Jonathon Hansel in Casualty (2004) and Dale in The Golden Hour (2005).
-In 2005 and in 2007 respectively, Dommett acted in the Rikki Beadle Blair plays Bashment and Stonewall.
+Before stand-up comedy, Dommett did some minor acting roles such as the roles of Josh in Teenage Kicks (2008), Jonathon Hansel in Casualty (2004) and Dale in The Golden Hour (2005).
+In 2005 and in 2007 respectively, Dommett acted in the Rikki Beadle-Blair plays Bashment and Stonewall.

-His first stand-up gig was at a bar in Los Angeles, and he has since performed in locations including Reykjavik, Gravesend and The Netherlands.
+His first stand-up gig was at a bar in Los Angeles, and he has since performed in locations including Reykjavík, Gravesend and The Netherlands.
 In 2008, he won Best Newcomer award and was a finalist in Stand Up Comedian of the year.
-He would be an unknown comedian until his appearance on the Comedy current affairs show Russell Howard's Good News in April 2011.
-In his appearance, Dommett performed standup towards the end of the show in the standup section.
+His breakthrough performance was on the comedy current affairs show Russell Howard's Good News in April 2011.
+In his appearance, Dommett performed towards the end of the show in the stand-up section.

 In 2008, he appeared in a feature film, The Edge of Love, as a train soldier who featured briefly in a scene.

 In 2009, he was a co-host on Paul Foot's podcast from episode 1–20.
 Dommett is a member of the National Youth Theatre.

 In 2010, Dommett appeared in a recurring role in E4's Skins as D.C.
 Sweeney and appeared in all six episodes of Popatron, a sitcom produced by Charlie Brooker's Zeppotron that appeared on BBC Two as part of its BBC Switch brand.
 Beginning in 2011, Dommett hosted Live in Chelsea, a live discussion show revolving around the events of the popular reality show Made in Chelsea.
 Dommett appeared in the first two series of Impractical Jokers UK from 2012 until 2014 on BBC Three.

 In 2015, Dommett was a team captain on ITV2's comedy show Reality Bites.
 He was also a regular panellist on Nicole Scherzinger's team on the Sky 1 panel show Bring the Noise.
 In November 2015, Dommett appeared on a celebrity edition of The Chase.

 In 2016, Dommett was cast in the Fulwell 73 film White Island, based on Colin Butt's novel, A Bus Could Run You Over.
 He played the character of Dexter Ward, a DJ and friend of the protagonist, who is arrested for drug possession in Ibiza.
 The film was not a commercial success.

 In November 2016, Dommett took part in the sixteenth series of I'm a Celebrity...Get Me Out of Here! and finished in second place, losing out to Goggleboxs Scarlett Moffatt.